jia1217/ParallelProgammingLabs/docs/Labs/Lab2_uart.md

 * Click *Create Block Design* under *IP INTEGRATOR*.
 Click *+ (Add IP)* and search *zynq*, add *ZYNQ7 Processing Syatem* into the block design.

+* Create a wrapper on the block diagram and set it as the top file (Do it yourslef!).

 <!--* In the `Sources` under *BlOCK DESIGN*, right click `uart_led` and choose *Add module to block design*.-->

 * Right click on Diagram, select *Add Module...*, select `uart_led` and click *OK*.